DarkSlim/Play-Game-Services-Android-Module-for-Godot/README.md

 # Play-Game-Services-Android-Module-for-Godot
-**Compile with Godot's source to add Google Play Game Services for Android your Godot game.**
+**Compile with Godot's source to add Google Play Game Services for Android to your Godot game.**

 #### Features